How to add map labels

 Labels by column

 You can choose any column you uploaded and display the text/number from that column on your regions.
+This option is only available in choropleth maps and not in symbol maps.
 Select the type by column to see and use this option:

 If you select a number column, you can choose a number format.
 Learn more about our number formats here.